Nick Maton Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Twins pitching staff ranks fifth in the league.
+- The pitching staff for the Twins has a collective 9.5 K/9, the fourth-best in the league.

-- The Twins have the third-ranked team ERA among all league pitching staffs (3.69).
+- The Twins have a 3.65 team ERA that ranks third among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.